-If a student does not have clothes that meet dress code, he or she will be sent to the main school office to receive a Legacy shirt and/or pants to use for the day.
+If a student does not have clothes that meet dress code, he or she will be sent to the main school office to receive a shirt and/or pants to use for the day.
 These need to be returned at the end of the day.
-If clothes are not available in the front office, parents will be called to bring a dress code approved outfit for their student.
+If clothes are not available in the front office, parents will be called to bring a dress code approved outfit for their student or students may be sent home.